-- Further evaluation and summarization of the methods for providing information so that such information can be used by outside directors to further enhance their knowledge, the monitoring method, and the points that should be discussed by the Board of Directors, towards improvement of the current status, to deepen supervision of the implementation of business strategies in response to changes in the business environment, such as geopolitical risks and price fluctuations. - Continued evaluation of the composition and diversity of the Board of Directors is to be implemented to further improve its effectiveness.
+- Further evaluation and organization of effective monitoring approaches, unconstrained by existing frameworks, to deepen the supervision of the implementation status of business strategies and plans in response to the rapidly changing business environment. - Continued evaluation of the composition and diversity of the Board of Directors, including the optimal skills required in response to changes in the business environment, is to be implemented.